This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Puppy In Training Testimonials And Thank You’s

 I love it when people send me a note or leave me a comment just to say thank you and those who expand upon that thank you makes my day/week/month/year!

 Here are a few of our thank you/testimonials:

 Wanted to thank you for your wonderful help in raising Daisy.
 She just turned 14 months and passed her evaluations to become a registered therapy dog.
 We go to high schools for troubled teens and she is amazing with them.
 Your website was instrumental in preparing us.
-Again, thank you.
+Again, thank you.–J.B.

 Hi Colby, I am not just enjoying your blog and tips, I feel that I have an experienced guide with a good sense of humor helping me through this new adventure!
 Thank you.
 Thanks for your quick response to my question, too.
-It is good to have a benchmark to know when to expect Garbo to have learned something more thoroughly.
+It is good to have a benchmark to know when to expect Garbo to have learned something more thoroughly.–S.N.

 Colby, I am so pleased by your commitment to the blog.
 I have a three year old Lab that is my fifth dog to raise and train.
 In the past I had read books, went to dog training classes and worked very hard at doing my part to have a well mannered dog in the family.
 I even won first place obedience awards.
 Then along came eight week old Levi, the chocolate lab.
 It had been 16 years since my last puppy and, of course, he proved to be the most challenging!
 I found your blog and so enjoyed the wisdom, encouragement, and humor.
 Your shared experience with crate training Stetson kept me full of hope as I listened to my puppy insist he was going to die if I didn’t open that door and hold him!
 It wasn’t long before he retreated to the crate for a nap!
 I spoke of your blog to anyone with a dog!
 It was frustrating and disappointing as the blog lost steam.
 I took to re-reading posts.
 Thanks for your commitment to the blog and your willingness to answer questions!!
 Today Levi is the best mannered member of the household.
 He takes long walks off lead (in urban setting) and is a fetching, swimming and jumping machine!
 He is such a pleasure and lives up to your promise that patience and persistence and consistency will deliver a giant payoff, Thank you!!
-I so look forward to enjoying your blog into the future!
+I so look forward to enjoying your blog into the future!–R.G.

 Thanks Colby.
 The service you provide is of such great help for those in need.
 Fortunately no one in the family has required your services but it is comforting to know you and yours exist.
-Thanks for the work you do and the information.
+Thanks for the work you do and the information.–T.K.

 I’ve been a subscriber for about 2 years and wanted to thank you for putting in the time and energy for an excellent website.
 I appreciate the articles and blogs and your serious yet humorous perspective on puppy training.
 I’m an educator of puppy/dog parents helping them help their dogs.
 I love it.
 And San Diego weather helps.
 I have often wondered how one goes about becoming a puppy raiser and was not very successful finding specifics on line.
 So I thought if anyone would know you would be the one.
 Are there organizations I should research or people I should talk to?
 Any information you could provide would be greatly appreciated.
-And if ever in the San Diego area I’ll buy you a cup of coffee ? and we could chat about being a puppy raiser.
+And if ever in the San Diego area I’ll buy you a cup of coffee ? and we could chat about being a puppy raiser.–G.C.

 I have been watching your youtube uploads and reading your blogs and I must say I’m completely in love with Dublin.
 He is so sweet and intelligent, and a hard working dog!
 I learn a lot from your training blog posts.
-I want to ask you if you would post a new puppy (2-4mths) potty/feed/play schedule that you’d recommend.
+I want to ask you if you would post a new puppy (2-4mths) potty/feed/play schedule that you’d recommend.–M.H.

 Thank you so much for this website!
 I have been a proud owner of a sweet yeIllow female lab for a year named Cookie.
-Your blog is just what I’ve been looking for and can’t wait to read your tips and updates on your labs, thank you!
+Your blog is just what I’ve been looking for and can’t wait to read your tips and updates on your labs, thank you!–R.B.

 Colby….I really enjoyed those videos of Dublin’ adventures!
 Thank you so much for making them!
 I have a therapy dog and we volunteer at two local hospitals.
 I am going to an orientation tomorrow night in Rochester, Michigan to volunteer at Leader Dogs For the Blind.
 I would like to work with the pups at the facility and I am interested in finding out about being a puppy raiser.
 I’m hoping to do this somewhere down the line.
 I retired from teaching and I would just love to raise/work with the puppies.
 Loved seeing the graduation video.
 It looks sad, but very rewarding.
 Looking forward to more videos from you!
-Thank you again…keep it up…you never know who you’ll be an inspiration to!
+Thank you again…keep it up…you never know who you’ll be an inspiration to!–L.B.

 Hey Colby, I’m so proud of Dublin (and congrats on all your hard work!) and I’m really excited that he’s in Chandler.
 My family lives there and maybe I’ll bump into him one day!
 I can’t even imagine what it’ll be like when Jasper has to leave go to training.
 I really hope he graduates.
 We still have a while to go before he leaves though.
 Thanks for the updates on Dublin!
 The Puppy In Training TV was a Godsend.
 I think it was really sweet that he came to you when you said his name. 🙂 I probably would’ve cried right then and there.
-Anyways, congratulations and I hope you guys have fun at your Memorial Day weekend reunion!! 😀
+Anyways, congratulations and I hope you guys have fun at your Memorial Day weekend reunion!! 😀–P.P.

 Hello Colby, and thank you for sharing your puppy-raising experience with us.
 We are volunteer Puppy Walkers, for the Guide Dogs for the Blind Association in the UK, and it has been interesting to see the similarities, (and differences), in our two systems.
 We know just how proud you must feel now Dublin has graduated.
-The only better feeling is to talk to a Guide Dog Owner, (GDO), and hear how the dog has changed their lives.
+The only better feeling is to talk to a Guide Dog Owner, (GDO), and hear how the dog has changed their lives.–P.B.

 Yes thank you for posting all this information – love the puppy tv!
 We are presently in the process of adopting a non-qualifying guide dog here in Canada.
 I know I will be back to this site for more information in the future.
 Can you post updates on how Dublin is doing with his training?
-My kids and I have been talking about him since watching all the episodes this weekend!
+My kids and I have been talking about him since watching all the episodes this weekend!–D.K.